 Healthcare service providers need a quick turn around time on their bulletproof barriers because a renovation project onsite can become yet another frustration for their already stressed clientele

 Of the design and installation process, Mims says: “I was actually very impressed.
 They did all their work at night.
 They were in and out, totally cleaned up when they left—it was seamless.
 It was very easy for us, very easy to deal with TSS.
 We just had no issues at all.
-From the moment they got their down payment to install it was within a matter of a moth.
-I think it took longer for us to get a check cut then it did for them to have the product together and ready to go.”
+From the moment they got their down payment to install it was within a matter of a month.
+I think it took longer for us to get a check cut than it did for them to have the product together and ready to go.”

 There are five key components to any healthcare security barrier.
 Download TSS’s free Healthcare Facility Security Checklist and start planning now.

 - Sign up for our newsletter to stay up-to-date with the latest industry news